seamusdemora/PiFormulae/ExternalDrives.md

 Which tells us that this device listed as `sda` must be the SanDisk 16GB thumb drive because it wasn't listed when we ran `lsblk` previously!
 And this result is further interesting as it raises at least 3 questions:

-1. Why `vfat`?
+a.
+Why `vfat`?
 I had just formatted this USB drive in my Mac as `FAT32` (`VFAT` wasn't even an option),
-2. I did not intentionally request two partitions, yet two partitions were created: `sda1` and `sda2`...
+b.
+I did not intentionally request two partitions, yet two partitions were created: `sda1` and `sda2`...
 Why?,
-3. the `MOUNTPOINT` column is empty for `sda` and its two partitions...
+c. the `MOUNTPOINT` column is empty for `sda` and its two partitions...
 Why wasn't it `mount`ed?

 We must press on for the answers to these questions, and for our enlightenment.

+### 2.a File systems and formats
 [Jack Sprat](https://en.wikipedia.org/wiki/Jack_Sprat) could eat no [`FAT`](https://en.wikipedia.org/wiki/File_Allocation_Table).
 Indeed!
 If one thinks of "fat" as having to do with wealth or abundance, then the "File Allocation Table" certainly fits in well with that thinking.
 There are numerous types, extensions and derivatives of this file system, some with subtle differences.
 [Design of the FAT file system is fluid](https://en.wikipedia.org/wiki/Design_of_the_FAT_file_system); so much so that the boundaries between the different flavors has blurred.
 And so that seems to be what has happened with Apple's implementation of `FAT32`... they have become like Jack Sprat, and will eat no more `FAT`!
 THe good news is that for most practical purposes, Apple's implementation (`FAT32`) works with the Linux (and therefore Raspbian) implementation (`vfat`).
 We'll not worry this point further, but the knowledge may have given us a wee bit more "power".

+### 2.b Partitions and their uses
 What's with the "extra" partition?
-Why has the Mac's __Disk Utility__ app created a partition named `EFI`?
+Why has the Mac's __Disk Utility__ app created a partition `sda1`?
 I didn't (intentionally) ask for this!
-To answer, we'll use a subtle clue in the `LABEL` column of the `lsblk` listing: `EFI`.
+To answer, we'll use a subtle clue in the `LABEL` column of the `lsblk` listing for `sda1`: `EFI`.
 Briefly, `EFI` stands for ["Extensible Firmware Interface"](https://en.wikipedia.org/wiki/EFI_system_partition).
 Its existence and its original design is a product of [Intel's laboratories](https://firmware.intel.com/learn/uefi/about-uefi).
 Since then, the __UEFI__ (now "Unified" :) specification has come under the control of the __UEFI Forum__ - a group of the computer industry's "heavy hitters", which includes Apple!

 The hyperlinks here will provide hours of reading pleasure, but the answer to the question is found in the __Disk Utility__ interface: When the default __View__ option of __Show Only Volumes__ is selected, the __GUID Partition Map__ Scheme is also selected.
 [GUID Partition Table `GPT`](https://en.wikipedia.org/wiki/GUID_Partition_Table) is a subset of the UEFI specifications, and so, in the interest of sanity I suppose, Apple has tied the selection of __Show Only Volumes__ to selection of the __GUID Partition Map__ Scheme by default, although the specifications for `GPT` don't strictly prohibit `MBR`.
 Once the __Show All Devices__ option is selected, a __Scheme__ for `MBR` may be selected (see __Disk Utility__ screenshots below).
 And since `MBR` does not include an EFI partition, we should be able to lose that partition by selecting the __Master Boot Record__ Scheme.